Hello fellow creators or comic artists ‘in progress’!

 If you record the activity of your readers on your website you are able to see which content they enjoyed the most, which content they come from and even make plans to advertise.
 This is something easy and free to implement thanks to Google Analytics, but private platforms don’t allow you to access their data and the statistics that are available to creators are often (if not always) basic and mostly useless.
 If you’re not ready to give up this kind of valuable information, you can either make sure that the platform you have chosen support Google Analytics or you can always make your own website.

 Control is not the only element that your have to keep under consideration.
 The way the public will acess your comic is a also key factor.
 In the webcomics world, having more control is inevitably accompanied by having less visibility.

-The reason is pretty simple: a platform that has already a huge public, needs to keep its public there in order to be profitable.
+The reason is pretty simple: a platform that has already a huge public, needs to keep its audience there in order to profit from the views (monetize them through ads).
 Sharing visitors with its creators means losing money.
-This is a conundrum that the future webcomics platform hopefully will resolve, but for the moment we are stuck in this situation.

-On the other way around, to have full control on your content means to be on your own: having your own website means that you have to go find your public and build your own readership from scratch.
+On the other way around, to have full control on your content means that you’ll be on your own: having your own website means that you have to go find your public and build your own readership from scratch.

 It’s only up to you to decide where you stand, according to your goals, the time at your disposal and your values.

 The only piece of advice that I have for you is that you be careful with the distribution of your assets.
 Any platform, even the most successful one, might face some issues one day.
-This means that if you relied exclusively on one platform, you’ll sink with it.
+This means that if you rely exclusively on one platform, it they sink you’ll sink with it.